 As you can see in the picture, a long covered terrace with five triangular notches on the roof is attached to the A-shaped structure.
 The name of the restaurant is written on two signs.
 The first is at the highest point of the frame and is divided into squares so that each letter is placed in its separate quadrangle.
 The second sign adorns the entrance part of the terrace and has the shape of a rhombus.

 In addition, the logo is complemented by another word, “WHATABURGER,” in the upper right corner.
 It is decorated with a handwritten font that imitates the inscription with a wide brush.
 A little lower is the italic phrase “DRIVE INNS,” indicating that the restaurant caters to drivers.
 Beneath the emblem is the phrase “THERE’S ONE NEAR YOU” with the word “YOU” underlined.
-The entire line is typed in capital letters but in small letters, slanted to the right.
+The entire line is typed in capital but small letters, slanted to the right.

 1972 – today

 By 1972, the chain had expanded to 100 restaurants.
-By that time, Whataburger had a corporate symbol called “Flying W.” It consists of five orange stripes curved into a “W” shape.
+By then, Whataburger had a corporate symbol called “Flying W.” It consists of five orange stripes curved into a “W” shape.
 Their lateral parts are expanded and aligned horizontally.
 All lines are located one under the other, but they are not the same.
 The name of the restaurant chain is written at the very bottom.
 All elements, including letters, are presented in the corporate orange color.

 Font and Colors